edgarfgp/devconflicts.com/content/posts/seeit-sayit-sortit.md

 Now it is time to raise a [Pull request](https://github.com/dotnet/fsharp/pull/14055) to validate our fix.
 The compiler team will help and guide you through the process, ask you to cover more cases, testing to make sure the implementation is bulletproof.

 Congratulations!
-We have just contributed to the F# compiler and it was not that hard, right?
+We have just contributed to the F# compiler, and it was not that hard, right?

 ## IDE support